DesignPatternsPHP/DesignPatternsPHP/README.rst

 ----------

-If you encounter any bugs or missing translations, please feel free to fork and send a pull request with your changes.
+If you encounter any bugs or missing translations, please feel free to fork and send a request with your changes.
 To establish a consistent code quality, please check your code using `PHP CodeSniffer`_ against `PSR2 standard`_ using ``./vendor/bin/phpcs -p --standard=PSR2 --ignore=vendor .``.